psi4/psi4/doc/sphinxman/source/scf.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 |PSIfour| supports the use of effective core potentials to describe the
 innermost electrons in heavy elements.
+ECPs are only available if |PSIfour| is compiled with the :ref:`LibECPInt <cmake:ecpint>` library.
 If a basis set is designed to use an
 effective core potential, the ECP definition should be simply placed alongside
 the orbital basis set definition, *c.f.* :ref:`sec:basissets-ecps`.
 All
 information related to the definition and number of core electrons will